-The term APIs can mean many different things.
-It could be hardware APIs, the Java API or various other developer incarnations.
+When I'm talking to people about APIs, the term APIs can mean many different things.
+Sometimes it means hardware APIs, or the Java API or various other technical incarnations.
 Right now when you hear the term API, it probably means web API or an API built using REST, running on the same infrastructure the World Wide Web runs on.

 While modern web APIs were officially born with Roy Fieldings dissertation Architectural Styles and the Design of Network-based Software Architectures in 2000--Web APIs first appeared in the wild with the introduction of Salesforce on February 7th, when the company officially launched its API at the IDG Demo 2000 conference.
 Salesforce was an enterprise-class, web-based, sales force automation as a "Internet as a service", with XML APIs were part of Salesforce.com from day one.

 Later in the year, on November 20, 2000, eBay launched the eBay Application Program Interface (API), along with the eBay Developers Program--which was originally rolled out to only a select number of licensed eBay partners and developers.

 Then on July 16, 2002, Amazon launched Amazon.com Web Services allowing developers to incorporate Amazon.com content and features into their own web sites.
 Amazon.com Web Services (AWS) allowed third party sites to search and display products from Amazon.com in an XML format.

 The modern Web API movement was kicked off.
 But for some reason it didn't gain the momentum we see today, whether it was due to the "dotcom" bubble bursting or other things werent quite ready--web APIs wouldn't get traction until things got social.